 The Biggest Decision of All

-With so much outside of our control with chronic disease, there is one important life changing decision chronic disease sufferers often struggle with, at some point in their journey.
+With so much outside of our control with chronic disease, there is one important life changing decision chronic illness warriors often struggle with, at some point in their journey.

 It is a decision which can result in a happy life if we can find a way to reach it.

 I’ve spoken before about “Acceptance”.
-I really believe it is a key factor that helps develop a sense of well-being, especially when your body is doing it’s best to destroy you.
+I really believe it is a key factor to developing a sense of well-being, especially when your body is doing it’s best to destroy you.

 I’m not however going to preach a “choose your attitude” type approach.
 It’s not that easy.
-Grief infiltrates into our emotions at various stages of our diseases.
+Grief infiltrates our emotions at various stages of our disease.
 Putting on a happy face just won’t cut it.

 If we can learn to accept our circumstances we can begin to develop a new way of living.
 If I got upset every day about my pain levels and how hard it is to move from the bed to the ensuite, it’s just going to get harder.

 If I acknowledge my pain and adjust all my activities to manage my pain, as far as possible, I can begin to move my focus from what I can’t do, to what I can do.
-I need to prioritise life activities which bring joy, help me relax, feel fulfilled and increase my sense of well-being.
+I also need to prioritise life activities which bring joy, help me relax, feel fulfilled and increase my sense of well-being.
 These activities are so important to living a life of purpose despite chronic illness.

-Note: This process may leave you with a list of things that need doing that are outside of your reach.
-That’s when it’s time to make some serious decisions about out sourcing these activities to someone else.
+Note: This process may leave you with a list of things you need, or want to do, but are outside of your reach.
+If so, it’s time to make some serious decisions about seeking help with these activities.
 Family, friends or an external agency are starting points to explore options to help you maintain a good quality of life.

 Acceptance makes the small and large decision making process just a little easier.
-For example, let’s say I have three things I would like to achieve tomorrow and one thing on that list is definitely going to happen:
+For example, let’s say I have three things I would like to achieve tomorrow, but the reality is I’m likely only capable of one of them:

 - Change the sheets